 If your sunscreen isn’t oil-free, it’s probably the reason for your breakouts.
 Opt for an oil-free sunscreen to keep your skin from getting clogged or greasy, while still being protected!

-Sometimes it seems like no matter how often we apply sunscreen, we still get sunburnt after spending a day outdoors.
-If this happens to you and you don't want to be seen in public looking like a lobster, try using a few simple makeup products to help hide that bad sunburn.
+Sometimes it seems like no matter how often we apply sunscreen, we still get a little pink after spending a day outdoors.
+Here are a few makeup tips on how to conceal a minor sunburn:

 Comments will be approved before showing up.